wseit/sd-wse-laravel-shibboleth/README.md

 - Compatibility with Laravel 5.4
 - Includes User and Group model examples
-- Ability to *emulate* an IdP (via [https://github.com/mrclay/shibalike](https://github.com/mrclay/shibalike "Shibalike"))
+- Ability to *emulate* an IdP (via [mrclay/shibalike][13])

 ## Pre-Requisites ##

 In order to use this plugin, we assume you already have a pre-existing Shibboleth SP and Shibboleth IdP configured.
 This does not (and will not) go into explaining how to set that up.

 ## Installation ##